 Using the customizer in the Hueman WordPress theme

-Since version 3.3 of the Hueman theme, the customizer has a new interface, allowing you to customize any page or your Hueman website with a specific set of options, while before all options of the customizer were applied site wide.
+In the Hueman theme, the WordPress live customizer has an enhanced interface, allowing you to customize any page or your website independently from the others, while all theme options set in the customizer are usually applied site wide.

 Not only this, you can also apply a set of options to a group of similar contexts like : all pages, all posts, all tags, all categories, all authors, ...
 A typical use of this is to display a large header with title and image background to all your posts, and keep a normal header for all other contexts. ( learn more about header background design in Hueman Pro )

 Minimum WordPress requirements

-When you'll open the customizer in Hueman, you'll see new tabs on top of the left panel.
-Those tabs are clickable and allow you to switch from one option scope to another, back and forth, and to customize each scope independantly.
+When you open the customizer in the Hueman theme, you'll see a set of new tabs on top of the left panel.
+Those tabs are clickable and allow you to switch from one option level to another, back and forth, and to customize each level independently from the others.

 Let's take 2 examples to quickly review the various possibilities offered by this feature.